art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### FALLOUT 4 : Every time a conversation is started the notification is : "NPC not added.
+##### Every time a conversation is started the notification is : "NPC not added.
 Please try again after your next response."
 <details>
 <summary>Details</summary>